2020 NEBBC RULES

-D. All registered anglers must possess a valid resident or tourist fresh water fishing license at the time, date,and geographical location and/or water boundry from which the bass caught was entered on the TMS.
+D. All registered anglers must possess a valid resident or tourist fresh water fishing license at the time, date,and geographical location and/or water boundry from which the bass caught

 E.Under no circumstance will a bass entered into the tournament by a registered angler without a valid fishing license be considered for scoring.

 F. The 2020 New England - Northeast Big Bass Challenge Championship will be held on TBD

 G. Pre-fishing at the championship event shall be off limits 4:00 pm the day before the official start time of the event.
 Violation of this rule shall result in disqualification from the event.

 A. only “black bass” are eligible for scoring during the NEBBC Qualifying period and the NEBBC Championship.
 This designation includes the Largemouth Bass – Micropterus salmoides and the Smallmouth Bass – Micropterus dolomineu.

 B. Length—The minimum length of bass scored in competition is 12 inches.
 Photos of bass shorter than the minimum specified for an Event will be denied.